jericfey/WorkDayScheduler/README.md

 Summary:

-- This is a responsive web page using javascript and jQuery
+- This is a responsive web page using javascript & jQuery that allows a user to store tasks on a timeline for the day

 Usage: